jhrcook/statistical-rethinking/ch10_counting-and-classification.md

   - from the WAIC, we can see that `m10_3` likely overfits a bit because its WAIC is greater than `m10_2`
-      - though the difference in WAIC is samll, the difference standard error `dSE` is very small and suggests it is a real difference
+      - though the difference in WAIC is small, the difference standard error `dSE` is very small and suggests it is a real difference
   - but `m10_3` should not just be rejected, it still reflects the structure of the experiment